sixty-nine/dc-widgets/readme.markdown

 This library provides a customizable combobox, a color selector and a font selector.

+This code is in alpha version.
+It works currently only in Firefox.

 Author: Daniel Barsotti / info [at] dreamcraft [dot] ch

+=== Known bugs:

+ - Does not work in IE
+ - Display problems in Chrome

+=== Todo

+ - Fix IE and Chrome problems
+ - Make it work with keyboard
+ - Write tests

 ## Usage